Ihba39/test-git/README.md

-# testing in the branch
+# what is going with fast forward merge?